AstraZeneca/survextrap-excesshazards/README.md

 |
 |---- stata:  This folder contains the Stata script.
 |------- stata/gbsg_extrapolations_examplecode.do : The demonstration Stata do file for fitting parametric survival models and obtaining predictions
+|---- ado: This folder contains additional ado files for use with the Stata script
+|------- stexpect.ado : Calculates expected survival for a cohort of individuals using age at diagnosis, calendar year,
+sex and other matching variables in the popmort file
 ```

 Contact